 LinkedIn: The U.S. audience on LinkedIn skews a little older than global LinkedIn use.
 Most of the people using LinkedIn in the U.S. make at least $75,000 a year and they have a bachelors degree at minimum.
 If you’re looking to market to professionals and B2B, this is the place to be.

-Align with Your Goals:
+Align with Where You Post with Your Goals:

 Each platform offers different benefits, depending on your marketing objectives: